-Performance Figures
+11.1 Performance Figures

-The following table lists the CPS-16's performance figure.
+The following table lists the CPS-10Q's performance figures.
 Figures provided here are guaranteed by design and characterization, but are not production tested.

-Description Min Тур Max Units Comments Switch Throughput (Peak) - - 40 Gbps Switch Throughput (Sustained) - 35 - Gbps Value shown is for device configured for 3 4X ports, each running at 3.125Gbps, 276 byte packets at priority 0.
+Description Min Тур Max Units Comments Throughput (Peak) 100 Gbps Throughput (Sustained) 80 Gbps Value shown is for device configured for 10 4X ports, each running at 3.125Gbps, 276 byte packets at priority 0.
 Please contact IDT technical support for figures related to a specific usage case and traffic conditions.
-Switch Latency Jitter (70% switch load) 2 - 60 - ns Latency Jitter for the switch lock is the sum of the Physical layer jitter plus one maintenance packet of contention delay for a given output port.
+Per Port throughput (Peak) 10 Gbps Value shown is for device configured for each port with 4X 3.125G mode.
+The sustained throughput is shown in other table below.
+Switch Latency Jitter (70% switch load) (2) 60 ns Latency Jitter for the switch lock is the sum of the Physical layer jitter plus one maintenance packet of contention delay for a given output port.
 Worst case for the physical layer is the jitter caused by the port sync process.
-This requires 6 32-bite control symbols plus 2 cycles times the port rate.
+This requires 6 32-bit control symbols plus 2 cycle times the port rate.
 The figures shown here are for priority 2 packets under 70% switch loading with an even mix of packets of each priority.
 It assumes that no maintenance packets contend on the output port.
-Soft Reset to Receipt of Valid Packets - - 26 us This includes reset time as well as link establishment.
-Hard Reset to Receipt of Valid Packets - - 26 us This includes reset time as well as link establishment.
-Multicast Map Update Delay 25 - 2000 cycles 3
+Soft Reset to Receipt of Valid Packets 26 us This includes reset time as well as link establishment.
+Hard Reset to Receipt of Valid Packets - 26 us This includes reset time as well as link establishment.
+Multicast Map Update Delay 25 2000 cycles (3)

-Table 4 80KSW0002 Performance Figures
+Table 4 80KSW0005 Performance Figures